LZMA-JS/LZMA-JS/readme.md

 LZMA in a Browser
 ===

-[LZMA-JS](https://github.com/nmrugg/LZMA-JS) is a JavaScript implementation of the Lempel-Ziv-Markov chain (LZMA) compression algorithm.
+<a href="https://github.com/nmrugg/LZMA-JS">LZMA-JS</a> is a JavaScript implementation of the Lempel-Ziv-Markov chain (LZMA) compression algorithm.

-What's New in 2.0
+What's New in 2.x
 ---
 Two things: <b>speed</b> & <b>size</b>.